rlfagan/awsrootcerts/README.md

 2. **Permission Issues**: For Linux and macOS, run the script with `sudo` to install certificates at the system level.
 3. **Invalid Certificate Format**: Ensure the certificates are downloaded as `.pem` or `.crt` files, as required by the platform.

-## Conclusion

-These scripts help automate the process of installing AWS Root CA certificates to resolve trust issues in Linux, Windows, and macOS environments.
-If you encounter any issues or have suggestions, feel free to contribute or open an issue.